aodn/reporting/README.md

 * ACORN: null station code for radials.
 * SOOP XBT NRT: Problem with time range.
 * FAIMMS: MYRWS site name.
+* ANFOG:  Problem with total numbers of platforms and deployments in the "OceanGliders" summary report